vroger11/vroger11.github.io/_posts/2019-09-23-terminal-multiplexers.markdown

 tmux attach-session
 ```

-If you want to know other shortcuts and how to deal with multiple sessions I recommand you to read [The Tao of tmux book](https://leanpub.com/the-tao-of-tmux) or look into the cheatsheet [here](https://tmuxcheatsheet.com).
+If you want to know other shortcuts and how to deal with multiple sessions I recommend you to read [The Tao of tmux book](https://leanpub.com/the-tao-of-tmux) or look into the cheatsheet [here](https://tmuxcheatsheet.com).

 # Bonus: Alternative for Gnome users

 If you want a tmux-like well configured (by default) and you use Gnome with gnome-terminal, I recommend you to check out [Byobu](http://byobu.org/).
 It has a well explained video in its home page.
-Its shortcuts do not allways work on other terminals (which is a no go for me as I use Konsole terminal emulator).
+Its shortcuts do not always work on other terminals (which is a no go for me as I use Konsole terminal emulator).

 ## Sources